 In addition to admitting fault, I must own my share of projects and responsibility.
 The team needs to know that I’m on their side and in their corner.
 When they are criticized I own the criticism with them.
 I have their back.
 (By the way, this is only learned by experience.)

 It’s one thing to say I welcome correction, but when correction comes, I must model receiving it well.
 If I overreact when correction comes, I’ll limit the times I receive it.
 If I chooser retribution, I’ve shut further feedback off before it comes.

-The best way to get your team to offer healthy correction of the leader is to create a relationship with your team where there is mutual constructive feedback.
+The best way to get a team to offer healthy correction of the leader is to create a relationship with the team where there is mutual constructive feedback.
 The goal is not for the leader to receive all the correction.
 The goal is for correction to be applied where correction is needed.